Pakistan minister: Evidence suggests shot reporter was targeted in Kenya | Law-Order

 Pakistan minister: Evidence suggests shot reporter was targeted in Kenya

+Kenyan police spokesman Bruno Shioso declined to respond to the minister's comments on the death of TV journalist Arshad Sharif, who was shot dead on the evening of Oct.
+23 on the outskirts of the Kenyan capital Nairobi.
+A police report a day after the shooting said police officers hunting car thieves opened fire on the vehicle that Sharif was travelling in as it drove through their roadblock without stopping.

 Pakistan's interior minister said on Tuesday evidence suggested a prominent Pakistani journalist was the victim of a targeted killing in Kenya, not an accidental shooting, though he still needed more information on the incident.
-TV journalist Arshad Sharif was shot dead on the evening of Oct.
-23 in the Kenyan capital Nairobi, police said.
+Kenyan police spokesman Bruno Shioso declined to respond to the minister's comments on the death of TV journalist Arshad Sharif, who was shot dead on the evening of Oct.
+23 on the outskirts of the Kenyan capital Nairobi.

+A police report a day after the shooting said police officers hunting car thieves opened fire on the vehicle that Sharif was travelling in as it drove through their roadblock without stopping.
+Shioso said the case was now being investigated by the police watchdog, the state Independent Policing Oversight Authority (IPOA).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)